darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

     -   converts the result back into the pipe working space.

 For a deep dive into the theory and development behind AgX, the primary resource is the discussion thread on Blender Artists: [Feedback & Development - Filmic - Baby Step to a v2](https://blenderartists.org/t/feedback-development-filmic-baby-step-to-a-v2/1361663/).

-## additional options

-The following additional options are disabled by default and can be enabled by manually editing your `darktablerc` file while darktable is closed.

-### "3 tab" mode

-For people with small screens, where vertical screen-space is at a premium, an optional "3 tab" mode is provided in order to reduce the need to scroll the module.
-This mode moves the plot of the curve and advanced parameters from the _settings_ tab into a dedicated _curve_ tab, and duplicates some other controls from the _settings_ tab for convenience.

-You can enable this mode by setting `plugins/darkroom/agx/enable_curve_tab=TRUE` in `darktablerc`.
-When set to `FALSE`, all curve controls appear on the _settings_ tab as normal.

-### disabling curve warnings

-The warnings documented within the [basic curve parameters](#basic-curve-parameters) can be disabled by setting `plugins/darkroom/agx/enable_curve_warnings=FALSE` in `darktablerc`.

-### always expand the "look" section

-By default, the _look_ controls are placed inside a collapsible section.
-If you want to keep them visible at all times, you can set `plugins/darkroom/agx/look_always_visible=TRUE` in `darktablerc`.